gajjar-ronak/gajjar-ronak/README.md

 ---

 ## 💡 **What I’m Learning**
-- 🧠 **Deepening my expertise in microservice architecture and distributed systems.**
+- 🧠 **Deepening my expertise in Deep Learning and advance AI tools.**
 - 📈 **Continuously optimizing front-end performance using new frameworks and tools.**
-- 🎨 **Expanding my UI/UX design skills with a focus on accessibility and usability.**

 ---

 ## 📫 **Let’s Connect!**